Alluxio/alluxio/docs/en/fuse-sdk/Overview-Fuse-Sdk.md

 ### Distributed Caching Solution

 FUSE SDK can connect to a shared distributed caching service.
-For more information, please refer to [here]({{ '/en/fuse-sdk/FUSE-SDK-Dora-Quick-Start.html' | relative_url }})
+For more information, please refer to [Distributed Cache Quick Start]({{ '/en/fuse-sdk/FUSE-SDK-Dora-Quick-Start.html' | relative_url }})